joeyparrish/kinetoscope/hardware/README.md

      wants to write, so instead, this register is used to convert a serial output from the microcontroller into the parallel input needed by the SRAM.
- - `ethernet-internal`: WizNet-5500-based Ethernet module
-   - All the circuitry necessary to use wired Ethernet through the WizNet 5500, which talks to the microcontroller through an SPI interface.
  - `flash-internal`: Flash connected to buses
    - Flash memory connected to buses to simplify top-level schematics.
  - `kinetoscope-header-internal`: Kinetoscope stacking pin headers